kimmobrunfeldt/progressbar.js/docs/api/path.md

         // Duration for animation in milliseconds
         // Default: 800
         duration: 1200,

+        // Delay for animation in milliseconds
+        // Default: 0
+        delay: 100,

         // Easing for animation.
 See #easing section.
         // Default: 'linear'